Pratt Institute, Brooklyn, 1994, BFA

 He is currently designing his first outdoor sculpture for Palmetto Bay’s Art in Public Places, which is also the first in this city’s history.
 His collage was featured as the signature look for Premios Juventud 2009 for Univision Network.
 He was also chosen as one of the artists to paint a 10’ tall guitar for Miami’s Art in Public Places “Miami’s Gibson Guitar Town”.
 Later in 2010 his illustration was chosen for Univision’s FIFA World Cup poster.
 In 2013, he was contacted by Univision’s Newtork News to render an image of Hugo Chavez in his casket.
 This drawing was used in over 70 media outlets world- wide and also went viral on Twitter.

-In the near future, César plans to continue working on outdoor collages and sculptures that involve mosaic tiles and found objects.
+In the near future, César plans to continue working on outdoor and indoor collages that contain photographs, found objects and mosaic tiles.
+He just completed a group exhibition entitled, “Reclaimed Miami” curated by Bernice Steinbaum at the prestigious Zadok Gallery.
+This year he also completed his fourth participation as illustrator/animator for the Latin Grammy’s.
+Cesar has illustrated for performances that include Cirque du Soleil, Calle 13, Juan Luis Guerra and Carlos Vives.
 In the coming year, he is traveling to Europe to hand deliver a collage of Saint Marcellin Champagnat to the Vatican and to Champagnat’s birth place in France.
+He is completing a large collage mural for the Little Company of Mary Hospital in Chicago.
+The mural will be unveiled in September 2014.
 He, his wife, and their three beautiful children, reside in South Miami. www.cesarsantalo.com